The bell rang. You moved on.

 $25,000 – $50,000$199

 Pay when you're ready to move forward.
 We research your balance and confirm your eligibility for free.
 Once you decide to proceed, you pay the flat fee and we handle everything — forms, mailing, follow-ups, and IRA setup assistance.
-Our fee includes handling and postage.
-If your district requires notarization, that is handled separately (we'll let you know).
+Our fee includes handling, postage, and any notarization your state requires.

 🛡️ Our guarantee: If we can't successfully complete your pension recovery for any reason — whether it's a processing issue, a paperwork complication, or anything else — we'll return your fee in full and send you an Amazon gift card on top of it.
 We eat the cost, not you.